p2pu/course-in-a-box/modules/week-3/_posts/2017-01-11-yourFirstWebPage.md

 ## 1: Create an HTML document
 In your `/341-work` directory, create a new child directory labeled `/week-03-hw`.

 Within that directory create a new html document labeled `index.html`.
+(NOTE: The `tree` command is used in the below images as an example. macOS users would need to install a separate script via homebrew to use this command.
+In other words, you are not expected to use tree.
+It is simply for demonstration purposes.
+All other commands however will work and should be used.)
 ![Showing the creation of index.html in the terminal.app](../imgs/addIndexHTML.png "Showing the creation of index.html in the terminal.app (macOS)")
 ![Showing the creation of index.html in the poweshell](../imgs/addIndexHTML_PC.png "Showing the creation of index.html in the PowerShell (windows)")